The Biggest Number 1 Hit Songs of Each Year in Austria, Ranked by Martin Canine

 2018: Dynoro & Gigi D'Agostino - In My Mind (8 weeks)

 If you spot a mistake, feel free to leave me a note.
-I compiled the list myself using several lists including all number 1 hit singles there ever were in Austria.
-I am not perfect either, but I did my best.
+I compiled this list using multiple sources that detail every number one hit in Austria.
+While I tried my best to ensure accuracy, I'm not perfect.

 Still a contender for my favorite Beatles song (next to "Eleanor Rigby," "I Want You (She's So Heavy)," and "A Day in the Life"), this is an excellent display of George Harrison's songwriting skills.
 It's one of the ultimate guitar songs and a testament to how much feeling a melody can convey.
 Truly one of the best songs ever recorded.